KauaOrtiz/Ganapp/api/README.md

 * **http://localhost:8080/getUserImages?name=Joao**

-  We expect a query params like on route above <br>
+  We expect a query param like on shown above <br>
   Returns a json like a json like `{
 	"image_0": "IMAGEM EM Base64",
 	"image_1": "IMAGEM EM Base64",